For those new to this website:

 - Stuffed animals or toys made of synthetic fibers and filled with Poly-fil (especially if these toys are slept with or mouthed/ chewed on at all)

 Whether or not a definite, measurable health benefit would certainly follow after removing these items from their lives is unknown.
 The fact that Antimony causes cancer in rats, and has many demonstrable negative human health implications (especially at higher/industrial levels) is known.
 Unfortunately, it is also indisputable that the human health impacts of prolonged exposure to trace levels of Antimony (often found in a variety of household products) have not yet been well studied either.

 - Has the Antimony in the bedding of one person contributed to the Antimony in their blood?
 Maybe.
 Can this be proved beyond a doubt?
 Much harder to say.

 - Would the family be more comfortable (especially if they have a child who already has known and diagnosed health impacts from heavy metals — like Lead poisoning) knowing their bedding is all-natural (organically-grown and chemically untreated wool, cotton, silk, hemp, etc.) and not likely to (even potentially) contribute any heavy metals to the bloodstream of their child?
 Definitely!

 - Should they be allowed access to that information and given the choice as a consumer?
 Yes — of course!

-- Did their urine (or hair) test lead them down this path of research or inquiry towards a healthier lifestyle (choosing non-toxic products)?
+- Did their urine (or hair) test lead them down this path of research or inquiry toward a healthier lifestyle (choosing non-toxic products)?
 Probably.